Einar Jolin: Paris

 In 1908, Jolin and Isaac Grünewald left Sweden for the vibrant life in Paris and its art community.
-The Swedish painter, graphic artist and forester Carl Palme knew Henri Matisse and helped the artist to find a suitable location for the new Matisse Academy.
+The Swedish painter, graphic artist and forester Carl Palme knew Henri Matisse and helped the artist to find a suitable location for the new Académie Matisse.
 An abandoned nunnery in central Paris became the first home for the academy.
 Together with Grünewald and Leander Engström, Jolin joined the Matisse Academy, where their friends from Stockholm had already been accepted as pupils.
 At the Academy, Jolin would develop his sense for a stylish line in combination with bright and clean colours in his paintings.

 Jolin's time at the Academy proved more educational for him than the schools he had previously attended and the experience he got from having an established artist as mentor, was important for his development as an artist.
 Even so, the influence of Matisse on his young pupils should not be exaggerated.
 Jolin learned croquis at the academy and also developed a natural, spontaneous speed in his brushwork.
 He mostly painted models and still life, and during a visit to the south of France in 1911, he made his earliest landscapes.
 At the school, Jolin got his first nickname; the other students, as well as Matisse, used to call him "The Puppy" since he was the youngest of the students.

 During his time in Paris, Jolin became good friends with Nils Dardel.
 Jolin also spent some time in Senlis where he depicted its street life 1913, before returning to Stockholm the following year.